zw199502/LSTM_EGO/README.md

 In main.py, ```parser.add_argument("--env", default="crowd_real_all_circles")```. "crowd_sim" stands for basic environments only having 5 dynamic circle humans; "crowd_sim_complex" represent complex scenarios mixing dynamic circle humans (maximum number is 4) and static rectangle obstacles (maximum number is 3); "crowd_real" denotes real-world environments where the robot moves on a narrow plane; "crowd_real_all_circles" are the environments for sim-to-real transfer.

 # Compile SLAM and Clustering algorithms
+- codes are based on the open-source solution from https://github.com/HKUST-Aerial-Robotics/A-LOAM and https://github.com/yzrobot/adaptive_clustering
 - mkdir ws_slam_cluster
 - cd ws_slam_cluster
 - mkdir src